|Major in Reconciliation Studies|

 Prerequisites: RES 201 and Senior standing.
 Offered: Fall.

-The Ministry Scholars program is Bethel University's 5-year Bachelor's Degree and Master of Arts in Ministry program that reduces cost and time-to-completion by streamlining undergraduate and graduate education.
-Graduates receive a Bachelor's degree from Bethel University's College of Arts and Sciences (CAS) and a Master of Arts in Ministry from Bethel Seminary.
+The Ministry Scholars program is Bethel University's bachelors to master's degree program that reduces cost and time-to-completion by streamlining undergraduate and graduate education.
+Graduates receive a bachelor's degree from Bethel University's College of Arts and Sciences (CAS) and a master's from Bethel Seminary.
 This program is well suited for a variety of majors who want to become equipped to lead churches, parachurch organizations, and other ministries.
 It is also a good fit for ministry-minded students who want to pursue bi-vocational ministry or work outside of professional ministry.
 Students learn from successful ministry leaders and experts in Biblical and Theological Studies, Spiritual and Personal Formation, and Transformational Leadership.
 This program offers supplemental training resources, developmental activities, and discipleship opportunities to prepare ministry-minded students for effective ministry leadership.
 Students also gain valuable field experience in local churches and ministry settings.